mh-tang/Passage-Injection/README.md

     popd
     ```

-2. Use Elasticsearch to index the Wikipedia dump
+2. Use Elasticsearch to index the Wikipedia dump:

     ```bash
     cd data